fguogufe2/pinyinlize/readMe.md

 readMe.md

 This is a simple script that converts short Chinese text to pinyin.
-It is written for
+It is written for the purpose of facilitating the generationg of Chinese citations and bibiliograph in English academic settings.

 It first tokenizes the Chinese text using Jieba, then output the corresponding pinyin of the Chinese tokens via pypinyin's `lazy_pinyin` method.